somaiyahhafeez/balochistan/README.md

 ## Data Analysis Process
 - Data was cleaned and processed using Python and pandas.
 - Visualizations were created using datawrapper.
+- Chart on insurgent attacks made using ACLED data.

 ## Skills & Growth
 - Improved data visualization and mapping skills.